STTDAnonymous/STTD/README.md

-This is a Pytorch implementation of STTD: Uncertainty Quantification via Spatial-Temporal Tweedie Model for Zero-inflated and Long-tail Travel Demand Prediction
+This is a Pytorch implementation of the three paper:

-# Uncertainty Quantification via Spatial-Temporal Tweedie Model for Zero-inflated and Long-tail Travel Demand Prediction
+[1] Uncertainty Quantification of Sparse Travel Demand Prediction with Spatial-Temporal Graph Neural Networks [2] STTD: Uncertainty Quantification via Spatial-Temporal Tweedie Model for Zero-inflated and Long-tail Travel Demand Prediction

-More details of the paper and dataset will be released after it is published.
+[3] Spatiotemporal Graph Neural Networks with Uncertainty Quantification for Traffic Incident Risk Prediction

 # The Code